View a markdown version of this page

 3. Find and choose Smartsheet.

-• Client ID – App client ID from your Smartsheet Developer Tools app registration.
+• Client ID – The client ID from your Smartsheet Developer Tools app registration.

-• Client Secret – App secret from your Smartsheet Developer Tools app registration.
+• Client secret – The client secret from your Smartsheet Developer Tools app registration.

-• API Key – Smartsheet API access token generated from your Personal Settings.
+• API Key – The Smartsheet API access token generated from your personal settings.

-• Email – Email address associated with the Smartsheet account that generated the token.
+• Email (Optional) – The email address associated with the Smartsheet account that generated the token.

 Important

-With service authentication, all actions run using the API token owner's permissions.
-Any Amazon Quick user with access to this integration can perform actions on all Smartsheet resources that the token owner can access.
+With API Key authentication, all actions run using the API token owner's permissions.
+Any Amazon Quick user with access to this connector can perform actions on all Smartsheet resources that the token owner can access.
 Scope the token permissions appropriately for your organization's security requirements.

 Note

-If you use Smartsheet Gov, Smartsheet Regions Europe, or Smartsheet Regions Australia, use the corresponding base URL for your environment:
+If you use Smartsheet Gov, Smartsheet Regions Europe, or Smartsheet Regions Australia, contact Smartsheet for the corresponding MCP base URL for your environment.
+The values shown in this guide assume the standard Smartsheet environment.

 Available actions

-To edit, share, or delete your integration, see Managing existing integrations.
+To edit, share, or delete your connector, see Managing existing integrations.

 Authentication issues